m-h-rodriguez/Final_Project_Data_1/README.md

 This data set contains the salary information for Metro Louisville employees from 2016 to present.

 The requirements.txt contains the necessary modules that need to be installed.
-Navigating to the command prompt, 'pip install -requirements.txt" for each module in the list to ensure the program will sucessfully execute.
+Navigating to the command prompt, 'pip install -r requirements.txt" for each module in the list to ensure the program will sucessfully execute.
 The program is executed from the terminal on main.py.

 ### Project requirement 1: